melezhik/swat/intro.md

 ```

-Adding line with \`swat_module=1' we ask swat to treate route POST /login as _swat module_.
+Adding line with \`swat_module=1' we ask swat to treat route POST /login as _swat module_.
 In other words now we could call this route before another one:

 ```

 $ nano restricted/zone/swat.ini

-curl_params="-c $test_root_dir/cookie.txt" # we need a cookie to provide valid session to the server
+curl_params="-b $test_root_dir/cookie.txt" # we need provide a valid session via cookies
+                                           # get created by POST /login action

 $ nano restricted/zone/hook.pm